 When a project’s funding is reduced as a result of a program cap on contract rents, a PHA may request that HUD transfer the excess subsidy to the PHA’s voucher program in order to facilitate Choice-Mobility.

-PHAs that are scheduled to receive ongoing Replacement Housing Factor or Demolition Disposition Transition Funding in future years may choose to forego any ongoing RHF/DDTF grants and repurpose the foregone subsidy to augment the initial RAD rent.
-At a PHA’s request HUD will provide a forecast of total Anticipated RHF/DDTF grants beginning in the year following conversion.
-The RAD rent may then be augmented by the following amount:
+PHAs that are scheduled to receive ongoing Replacement Housing Factor or Demolition Disposition Transition Funding (including funds that have not been awarded as well as funds that have been awarded but not yet disbursed) may choose to forego any ongoing RHF/DDTF grants for the purpose of offsetting an increase to the initial RAD rent.
+At a PHA’s request HUD will provide a forecast of total Anticipated RHF/DDTF grants.
+The RAD rent may then be increased by the following amount:

-Total Anticipated RHF/DDTF Grants ÷ 20 ÷ Number of Units converting under RAD ÷12 = PUM RAD Rent Augmentation
+[Total Anticipated RHF/DDTF Grants + Undisbursed RHF/DDTF] ÷ 20 ÷ Number of Units converting under RAD ÷12 = PUM RAD Rent Increase

-The PUM RAD Rent Augmentation would be reflected in the initial rents established in the HAP contracts.
+The PUM RAD Rent Increase would be reflected in the initial rents established in the HAP Contracts.
 The contract rents will still be subject to applicable rent caps.
-PHAs electing to utilize this flexibility must acknowledge through a certification that HUD will cancel all future obligations of Replacement Housing Factor (RHF) funds or Demolition and Disposition Transition Funding (DDTF) that would have been awarded.
+PHAs electing to utilize this flexibility must acknowledge through a certification that HUD will cancel all affected obligations of Replacement Housing Factor (RHF) funds or Demolition and Disposition Transition Funding (DDTF).

 Resident Paid Utilities.
-For projects with an existing EPC using the Residnet Paid Utility (RPU) Incentive, HUD will allow an amendment to the posted RAD rent to add the Per Unit Month (PUM) EPC Resident Paid Utility Incentive.
-Further, if a converting project currently has surcharges for excess consumption of PHA-supplied utilities (in accordance with 24 CFR 965.506), HUD will allow an amendment to the posted RAD rent by the amount in Row 19 of the HUD-52722 (Calculation of Utility Expense Level) divided by Total Unit Months (Section 2 Column A Line 15) of the HUD-52723 used in the Fiscal Year in which the RAD contract rents were calculated.
+For projects with an existing EPC using the Resident Paid Utility (RPU) Incentive, HUD will allow an amendment to the posted RAD rent to add the Per Unit Month (PUM) EPC Resident Paid Utility Incentive.
+Further, if a converting project currently has surcharges for excess consumption of PHA-supplied utilities (in accordance with 24 CFR § 965.506), HUD will allow an amendment to the posted RAD rent by the amount in Row 19 of the HUD-52722 (Calculation of Utility Expense Level) divided by Total Unit Months (Section 2 Column A Line 15) of the HUD-52723 used in the Fiscal Year in which the RAD contract rents were calculated.

 Attachment 1D – Requirements for RAD-Specific PHA Plan and/or Significant Amendment to the PHA Plan Submissions